About Hammer Series

 Points are awarded from each race as follows:

 Is Hammer Series the same as a stage race?

-No. Traditional cycling races have individual riders as stage and classification winners but the Hammer Series is all about team performance and crowning the best team in cycling.
-Each team select seven riders, but only five riders race in each discipline.
+No. Traditional cycling races have individual riders as stage and general classification winners.
+At the Hammer Series, it’s all about team performance and crowning the best team in professional cycling.

 How does the Hammer Climb work?

 The racing takes place on a short circuit covered multiple times.
 The finish line is located on top of a climb, which guarantees a thrilling uphill sprint between the riders in order to score points to their teams.
 Each lap offers points to the first 10 riders crossing the line.

 The team with the most points at the end of the race will win the Hammer Climb.

 Just like the Hammer Climb, the Hammer Sprint also takes place over multiple laps on a short circuit.
 This time however, the terrain is predominantly flat, which favors the strong rouleurs and fast sprinters.
 Once again, there are points up for grabs every time the riders cross the finish line.

 At the end of the race, the team with the most points will win the Hammer Sprint.

 This is the decisive race.
 It’s a team time trial pursuit taking place over several laps on a short circuit.